Engaging children and young people

 Get involved

 As a paediatric health professional, you'll know how important it is to engage children and young people (CYP) in your healthcare settings.
-It's one of the key training principles in our Progress+ curriculum.
-But how do you get started, develop your skills or share learning?
+It's one of the key training principles in Progress+.
+How can you get started, develop your skills or share learning?

-You can scroll down to see our varied resources.
-We also invite you to get involved by signing up for our regular, informative eBulletin or finding out about the committee that drives our work.
+Scroll down this page to explore our resources.
+You can also sign up for our regular, informative eBulletin or find out about the committee that drives our work.

 How can you effectively engage children and young people in your practice?
 To co-produce improvements to their care, and to shape policy and practice?
 We're here to support you.